For this church:

 Redecoration took place again in 1953 and then in 1967, major alterations to the internal arrangements were carried out under the direction of James Tadman FRIBA of Morton.
 These involved bringing the apse forward of the arch at the East end, installing new lighting and a new heating system, and locating a new organ to the rear of the church.
 This work required the removal of several pews and there is now seating for around 65 people.
 The heating system was again replaced in 2008 and at the same time the vestry was extended.

-In March 1983, the benefice was enlarged by the inclusion of St Mary’s, Upton, and in 2010 discussions were in progress concerning future pastoral reorganisation following the retirement of the Rev Susan Spencer, who was the very first woman to be appointed as priest-in-charge of this parish.
+In March 1983, the benefice was enlarged by the inclusion of St Peter and St Paul, Upton, and in 2010 discussions were in progress concerning future pastoral reorganisation following the retirement of the Rev Susan Spencer, who was the very first woman to be appointed as priest-in-charge of this parish.

 Since 1886 there have been 12 incumbents.
 Until 1990, incumbents were housed in Rolleston Vicarage, but this has been sold and today (2011) the vicarage is a modern house in Fiskerton.